Letrs Unit 3 Session 8 Check For Understanding

 2. Set a Focused Environment – Minimize distractions to allow participants to concentrate on the tasks.

-3. Facilitate Collaborative Discussion – Encourage small‑group dialogue to surface diverse perspectives.
+3. help with Collaborative Discussion – Encourage small‑group dialogue to surface diverse perspectives.

 4. Document Responses – Use a shared worksheet or digital platform to record answers for later analysis.